On the Bezrukavnikov-Kaledin quantization of symplectic varieties in characteristic $p$: Introduction

 \subsection{Frobenius-constant quantizations.}

-For the duration of this paper, let $k$ be an algebraically closed field of characteristic $p>2$.
+For the duration of this paper, let $k$ be a perfect field of characteristic $p>2$.
 Given a scheme $X$ over $k$ we denote by $X'$ the Frobenius twist of $X$ and by $F: X\to X'$ the $k$-linear Frobenius morphism.
 Since $F$ is a homeomorphism on the underlying topological spaces we shall identify the categories of sheaves on $X$ and $X'$.

 Let $X$ be a smooth variety over $k$ equipped with a symplectic $2$-form $\omega$.
-Recall, that a quantization $(X, \cO_h)$ of $(X, \omega)$ is a sheaf $\cO_h$ on the Zariski site of $X$ of flat $k[[h]]$-algebras complete with respect to the $h$-adic topology together with an isomorphism
+Recall, that a quantization $(X, \cO_h)$ of $(X, \omega)$ is a sheaf $\cO_h$ on the Zariski site of $X$ of flat $k[[h]]$-algebras complete with respect to the $h$-adic topology together with an isomorphism of $k$-algebras

 such that, for any two local sections $\tilde f$, $\tilde g$ of $\cO_h$, one has

 Here $f$ and $g$ stand for the images in $\cO_X$ of $\tilde f$ and $\tilde g$ respectively and $\{, \}$ for the Poisson bracket $\cO_X$ induced by the symplectic structure.
 Note that if $X$ is affine then giving a quantization $(X, \cO_h)$ of $(X, \omega)$ is equivalent to giving a quantization $\cO_h(X)$ of the Poisson algebra $\cO_X(X)$ (see {\it e.g.} \cite[Remark 1.6]{bk2}).